Navigating the CFA® Requirements for Each Level

 Bachelor's Degree: You must have completed a Bachelor's or equivalent program and hold a college/university degree.
 Consult your college or university if you are unsure if your program is comparable.

-Undergraduate Student: Students with two years remaining in their undergraduate studies will be able to sit for the Level 1 exam; as part of CFAI’s expanded eligibility that began on 1 November 2022.
+Undergraduate Student: Students with two years remaining in their undergraduate studies will be able to sit for the Level 1 exam; as part of CFAI’s expanded eligibility .
 Please note that it is essential to finish your degree program before taking your CFA Level 2 exam.

 - Professional Work Experience: You must have about 4,000 hours of work experience or higher education acquired over three years before registering for the Level 1 exam.
 Make sure that your education and work experience timelines do not overlap.